MetPX/sarracenia/doc/design/use-cases/uc004_pxpaz.rst

    someone (outside org) wants to send us data.
 	- using straight sftp.
-	- using dd_aware method.
+	- using sr_aware method.
-	- using dd_watch.
+	- using sr_watch.

    someone inside Gov. wants to do same.